QData/deepWordBug/README.md

 # DeepWordBug implementation

 * This is an implementation of our deepWordBug attack on text data.
+The code is written in python 2.7.
 It requires pytorch 0.2 and keras utils to run our code.

 ### Prerequists: